soolar/slap/README.md

 Whenever a combat item is used (outside of stasising gremlins), a reusable but non-staggering combat item will be chosen to accompany it.
 If all available once-per-battle funkslingables have been used in the battle, it will then pick the first available infinite use funkslingable, if available.
+If a non-staggering combat item is going to be used such as abstractions of the big book of pirate insults, a staggering item will be chosen to accompany it.
 #### Once-per-battle funkslingables
 * porquoise-handled sixgun
 * HOA citation pad